glenl/gearbox-docs/docs/nodes/spur-gear.rst

 |FLOAT| Pressure Angle
    The pressure angle in degrees.

-|INTEGER| Flank Resolution
-   This integer value sets the resolution of the sides of the gear cog.
-The default sets a reasonable default but set this lower if to control vertex count.
-Any large value may be reduced by distance merging in the implementation.

-|FLOAT| Clearance Fac
-   A value from :math:`[0\dots 1]` that is multiplied by the *Module* to determine addition depth on the dedendum.

 |FLOAT| Depth
    The thickness of the gear.

+|FLOAT_FIELD_SINGLE| Hole Radius
+   The size of the center hole.
+This may be zero.
+The upper bound is constrained so the hole can't be larger than the dedendum.

 |BOOLEAN| Half Pitch rotation
    All gears are created with a right side cog that straddles the